• Skip to primary navigation

 • Interest (on car loan)

-The Cents per kilometre method is not good if you drive for a living
+The Cents Per Kilometre method is not good if you drive for a living:

-In the 2021/22 tax year you can claim 72 cents per kilometre up to 5000km.
+In the 2023/24 tax year you can claim 88 cents per kilometre, up to 5,000km.
 This amount is regardless of the engine size of your car.
-This means a maximum claim of $3600 for car running costs for the entire tax year.
-As a ride sharing driver, this method will probably mean you are out of pocket, so make sure you start using a car log book as soon as possible.
+This means a maximum claim of $4,400 for car running costs for the entire tax year.

 You may also be able to claim the following work related costs